Frustrated-Programmer/MM3/README.md

 <br>So this is it!

 ## Changes
-- [x] Changed all the gibberish to text
+- [x] Changed all the gibberish to emojis
 ```
 - âš”  = ⚔
 - ðŸ’Ž = 💎